ModuleLoader/es-module-loader/README.md

 The loader API in `core/loader-polyfill.js` matches the API of the current [WhatWG loader](https://whatwg.github.io/loader/) specification as closely as possible, while making a best-effort implementation of the upcoming loader simplification changes as descibred in https://github.com/whatwg/loader/issues/147.

-Error handling is implemented as in the HTML specification for module loading, such that rejections reject the current in-progress load trees, but are immediately removed from the registry to allow further loads to retry loading.
+Default normalization and error handling is implemented as in the HTML specification for module loading.
+Default normalization follows the HTML specification treatment of module keys as URLs, with plain names ignored by default (effectively erroring unless altering this behaviour through the hooks).
+Rejections during normalize, instantiate or execution reject the current in-progress load trees for all dependents, which are immediately and synchronously removed from the registry to allow further loads to retry loading.

 - A direct `ModuleNamespace` constructor is provided over the `Module` mutator proposal in the WhatWG specification.
  Instead of storing a registry of ModuleStatus objects, we then store a registry of Module Namespace objects.
 The reason for this is that asynchronous rejection of registry entries as a source of truth leads to partial inconsistent rejection states
-(it is possible for the tick between the rejection of one load and its parent to have to deal with an overlapping in-progress tree), so in order to have a predictable load error rejection process, loads are only stored in the registry as fully-linked Namespace objects and not ModuleStatus objects as promises for Namespace objects (Module.evaluate is still supported though).
+(it is possible for the tick between the rejection of one load and its parent to have to deal with an overlapping in-progress tree), so in order to have a predictable load error rejection process, loads are only stored in the registry as fully-linked Namespace objects and not ModuleStatus objects as promises for Namespace objects.
 - `Loader` is available as a named export from `core/loader-polyfill.js` but is not by default exported to the `global.Reflect` object.
   This is to allow individual loader implementations to determine their own impact on the environment.
 - A constructor argument is added to the loader that takes the environment `baseKey` to be used as the default normalization parent.
-- The [WhatWG reduced specification proposal](https://github.com/whatwg/loader/issues/147) is to remove the loader hooks and simply have a single `resolve` hook, which could then set a module into the registry using the `registry.set` API as a side-effect to allow custom interception.
+- The [WhatWG reduced specification proposal](https://github.com/whatwg/loader/issues/147) to remove the loader hooks and simply have a single `resolve` hook is followed with the exception of still separating resolve and instantiate hooks.
+The proposal idea is that the module can be set into the registry using the `registry.set` API as a side-effect of resolution to allow custom interception.
 As discussed in https://github.com/whatwg/loader/issues/147#issuecomment-230407764, this may cause unwanted execution of modules when only resolution is needed via `loader.resolve`, so the internal approach taken here is to still consider separate `resolve` and `instantiate` hooks in `core/loader-polyfill.js`.

 ## License
 Licensed under the MIT license.